mevanl/chip8/README.md

 - No Heap Allocations (Except for arg parse)
 - Fully implemented Chip-8 Instructions

-## Get to playing
-Go to releases and click the latest release to download a standalone executable.

 ## Building from source
 #### Requirements
 - Zig (version >= 0.14.0)